robshakespeare/service-containers-demo/README.md

 ## Dev and Test

-**IMPORTANT: Please ensure the steps are followed in the `Local Development Dependencies` section above first. i.e. the database server must be running locally, and the databases and schemas must be created and up to date.**
+**IMPORTANT: Please ensure the steps are followed in the `Local Development Dependencies` section above first. i.e. the database server must be running locally, and the databases and schemas must be created and be up to date.**

 To start the app running locally (it will be available on http://localhost:3000):
 ```